crowdedworldhome

 Phở Hoa: 260C Pasteur Street, Dist.1.

 According to Saigon legend Noodlepie, this "is possibly the largest and most popular pho restaurant in Saigon.
 Probably the most popular in Vietnam, at least with southerners.
 Locals slurp in this two-storey institution alongside busloads of Asian package tourists, backpackers and expats.
-Downstairs tacky paintings of the family adorn one wall, a bonkers-big photo of a bamboo forest is pasted along the length of another wall.
-This place is always busy and cleaner and more expensive than yer average pho joint.
-Beware of the team of beggars, shoeshiners and sellers who stalk the front of this restaurant.
-Better to get a seat away from the front, out back, or upstairs if you want peaceful dining."
+Downstairs tacky paintings of the family adorn one wall, a bonkers-big photo of a bamboo forest is pasted along the length of another wall."

 Take it from Noodlepie -- he knows his pho, he is the go.